 Motivated by the descriptive patterns in the data, we now turn to our model of education and work decisions.
-After graduating from high school, individuals in each period from 1 to $T^$ make a joint schooling and work decision; from periods $T^$ to T individuals only make work decisions.
+After graduating from high school, individuals in each period from 1 to T^ make a joint schooling and work decision; from periods T^ to T individuals only make work decisions.
 For those who have not graduated from a four-year college, their schooling options include whether to attend a two-year institution, a four-year institution as a science major, or a four-year institution as a non-science major.
 Regardless of the schooling choice, individuals can also choose whether to work either full-time or part-time in the blue-collar or white-collar sector.
 Individuals may always choose blue-collar work but face frictions in obtaining white-collar work.
 Finally, individuals may choose home production (i.e., neither work nor attending college), implying twenty possible choices for non-graduates.
 After graduation, schooling options are no longer part of the choice set.
 Thereafter, agents can only decide between home production and work in the blue-collar or white-collar sectors with different levels of intensity (i.e., full-time or part-time).

-Individuals only have imperfect information about their abilities which are characterized by a multidimensional vector of five components.
-Namely, agents have different abilities for each of the three schooling options (two-year, four-year science, and four-year non-science), and two additional ones corresponding to the different types of labor markets (i.e., blue-collar and white-collar sectors).
-Throughout the paper, we denote $A_i$ as the five-dimensional ability vector, $A_i \equiv (A{i2}, A{i4S}, A{i4N}, A{iW}, A{iB})'$ (simply referred to as ability in the following), the elements of which correspond to the ability in two-year college, four-year college science major, four-year college non-science major, white-collar sector and blue-collar sector, respectively.
+Individuals have imperfect information about a portion of their abilities, which is characterized by a vector of five components.
+Namely, agents have different initially unknown abilities for each of the three schooling options (two-year, four-year science, and four-year non-science), and two additional ones corresponding to the different types of labor markets (i.e., blue-collar and white-collar sectors).
+Throughout the paper, we denote A_i as the five-dimensional ability vector, $A_i \equiv (A{i2}, A{i4S}, A{i4N}, A{iW}, A{iB})'$ (simply referred to as ability in the following), the elements of which correspond to the (initially unknown) ability in two-year college, four-year college science major, four-year college non-science major, white-collar sector and blue-collar sector, respectively.
+We assume that A_i is also unobserved to

-&lt;sup>11For estimation, we do not need to take a stand on the values of $T^$ and T, provided that both are two periods beyond our sample period.
+11For estimation, we do not need to take a stand on the values of T^ and T, provided that both are two periods beyond our sample period.
 See Subsection 3.7 for a detailed explanation of why this is the case.

-&lt;sup>12Recall that a substantial number of individuals entered 4-year colleges having not indicated a major.
+12Recall that a substantial number of individuals entered 4-year colleges having not indicated a major.
 We treat this as the individual having made a choice of major, but this choice was not revealed in the data.

-&lt;sup>13See, e.g., Keane and Wolpin (2001) and Joensen (2009) who estimate dynamic structural models of schooling and work decisions and also allow for work while in college.
+13See, e.g., Keane and Wolpin (2001) and Joensen (2009) who estimate dynamic structural models of schooling and work decisions and also allow for work while in college.